 Could my worship keep me from an eternal home in Heaven?
 Is the worship I offer so important that I could spend an eternity in Hell for "vain" worship?
-Many today will say, "No, it does not matter how you worship as long as you are honest and sincere."
+Many today will say, "No it does not matter how you worship as long as you are honest and sincere."
 Others try to play down this subject as being unimportant.
 My friends, this question is very important.
-We are duty-bound to make sure we worship God in a way that pleases him!
-It matters not what opinions I have on this subject.
-Rather, the deciding factor is "What saith the Scripture?"
+We are duty-bound to make sure we worship God in a way that pleases him.
+It matters not what opinions I have on this subject, rather the deciding factor is "what saith the Scripture?"
 Let us see what the Bible says about my worship.
-As we think about this subject, I would like us to take an "overview" of the Bible and notice God's attitude toward those who were not worshiping acceptably.
+As we think about this subject, I would like us to take an overview of the Bible and notice God's attitude toward those who were not worshiping acceptably.

 Exodus 20 records the giving of the Ten Commandments to Moses.
 I find it very interesting that the first seven verses have to do with the Jews' actions and attitudes toward God.
 God told the people not to have any other gods, not to bow down to any graven images, nor serve them, and not to take God's name in vain (Exod.
 20:3-7).
 As God placed these Ten Commandments into effect, he let the Israelites know that there was only one way that they could please him.
-At this time, we see a God that expected his people to follow his commands to the letter without variation.
+At this time, we see a God that expected his people to follow his commandments to the letter without variation.
 Why do we think that God has changed his mind concerning his worship?
 Yes, the Law has changed, but the fact that God expects us to obey him to the letter has not.

-At the beginning of this chapter, we read how God did not want the Israelites to become as the heathen in their idolatry.
+At the beginning of this chapter, we read that God did not want the Israelites to become as the heathen in their idolatry.
 God, in the first five verses, shows the folly of the heathen for worshiping idols, and how the heathen have fooled themselves.
 God said, "The customs of the people are vain" (Jer.
 10:3).
-As God continues to show the foolishness of these people, He says, "They deck it with silver and with gold; they fasten it with nails and with hammers, that it move not.
+As God continues to show the foolishness of these people, he says, "They deck it with silver and with gold; they fasten it with nails and with hammers, that it move not.
 They are upright as the palm tree, but speak not: they must needs be borne, because they cannot go.
 Be not afraid of them; for they cannot do evil, neither also is it in them to do good" (Jer.
 10:4-5).
 Jeremiah says something that we need to learn and learn well, "0 Lord, I know that the way of man is not in himself: it is not in man that walketh to direct his steps" (10:23).

 Why study this chapter?
-It is be-cause during this time, the idolatrous cultures were known for worshiping whichever gods they chose.
+It is because during this time, the idolatrous cultures were known for worshiping which-ever gods they chose.
 There were so many gods at this time, you could choose to worship whichever god you wanted.
 Those living in Jeremiah's time were truly trying to "direct their own steps."

-If it did not matter how you worshiped God, why was God "legislating" these cold, impersonal commandments to the people?
+If it did not matter how you worshiped God, why was God legislating these cold, impersonal commandments to the people?
 Was God not wanting these people to do what seemed to be the best?
 Was God condemning the practices of an honest and sincere group of heathens?
 Why did not God simply teach them how to "get along," and "love" one another, despite the "petty" differences these idolaters may have had with the Jews?

 The Book of Malachi